openbaton/ems/README.rst

             pip install openbaton-ems
             add-upstart-ems

-After the installation make sure you configure the conf.ini file correctly: /etc/openbaton/ems/conf.ini
+After the installation make sure you configure the properties file correctly: /etc/openbaton/openbaton-ems.properties

 How to use EMS
 ---------------------------------